dyanabutler/writing-samples/marketContent/angle2.md

 # U.S. Government Prepares Investment Restrictions in China

 It's a bird, it's a plane, it's...a Chinese balloon putting Big Tech investors on edge!

 The Biden administration is planning to slap investment curbs on U.S. firms in China, which could impact financing for advanced technologies like a karate chop to the pocketbook.
 With the recent rising tensions between the U.S. and China, there's a new layer of complexity to investing in these tech titans.

 China's access to advanced technology is under scrutiny, and U.S. investors are left wondering how that could affect their holdings.
 Will investing in the likes of Apple, Amazon, and Google be like playing a game of Jenga, where one wrong move could bring everything crashing down?
 And how did the COVID-19 pandemic play a crucial part in the potential benefits and drawbacks of investing in the industry?
-Let's dive into what to keep an eye on when investing in Big Tech in this new era of geopolitical complexity.
+Let's dive into ups and down on investing in Big Tech in this new era of geopolitical complexity.

-It all started with the COVID-19 pandemic having a profound impact on Big Tech, with companies seeing explosive growth.
+Big Tech has always been around, but with the COVID-19 pandemic having a profound impact on the industry, we saw companies reach explosive growths.

 Amazon's delivery and e-commerce services saw a massive surge in demand as more people turned to online shopping during lockdowns.
 The company's revenue *increased by 38%* in 2020 compared to the previous year, with net sales reaching *$386 billion.*